spinach/spinach.github.com/_posts/2016-11-15-behavioral-architecture.md

 ---
 {% include JB/setup %}

+## TL;DR
+- We think we make completely logical choices.
+But we're biased
+- Some popular biases: confirmation bias, endowment bias, availibility bias
+- Understand what your biases are, and find people that have contrary opinions because they are going to balance that bias
+- Logic is the beginning of wisdom, not the end

+## Full Version

 We think we make completely logical choices.
 But actually, we are emotional humans, we're not completely logical all the time.
 We're... biased.

 - **Confirmation bias**: we tend to search for stuff to confirm our beliefs.
 Google doesn't help with that cause it will show you results based on your bias.